 How To Toast Pecans

 While the cake was cooling, make up the cream cheese frosting.
-I added drained, crushed pineapple to the frosting, but if you want plain cream cheese frosting, simply omit the pineapple!
+I add drained, crushed pineapple to the frosting, but if you want plain cream cheese frosting, simply omit the pineapple!

-Over the years, I’ve also made Edie’s carrot cake recipe into cupcakes (adjusting the cooking time), with cream cheese frosting and a dusting of cinnamon.
+Over the years, I’ve also turned this recipe into cupcakes (adjusting the cooking time), with cream cheese frosting and a dusting of cinnamon.
 YUM.

 However you decide to make it… cut yourself a big piece, STAT!
 You won’t regret it… this is ONE AMAZING AND DELICIOUS CARROT CAKE!